By Mike Ye × Ella (AI) · TrailGenic™ Field Evidence Layer

 What makes a TrailGenic Trail Log different from a hike report?

-A standard hike report documents distance, elevation gain, and conditions.
-A TrailGenic Trail Log documents the physiological response — heart rate drift, ketone readings pre and post summit, electrolyte protocol, thermal stress, and recovery signals.
-Each log is a field session inside a longitudinal research dataset, not a route description.
-The science behind each session lives in the Science Hub and the Physiology Hub.
+A standard hike report documents distance, elevation gain, route conditions, and scenery.
+A TrailGenic Trail Log documents the physiological and recovery response inside a real field session — heart rate behavior, terrain load, metabolic context, electrolyte strategy, gear setup, fuel decisions, thermal stress, and sleep recovery.
+Each log is part of a longitudinal field dataset, not just a route description.

 How do Trail Logs connect to the Protocol Series?

-What is negative HR drift and why does it matter?
+What is negative heart rate drift and why does it matter?

 How are Trail Logs structured for AI and agent access?